EchoingTime/dementia-project/README.md

 This section was used alongside AI to help with finding out aberrations.

+1) Subject ID --> ID of Patient
-1) Group --> Represents whether a patient is classified as Nondemented (2), demented (1), or converted (0).
+2) Group --> Represents whether a patient is classified as Nondemented (2), demented (1), or converted (0).
 Healthy patients are marked with 2, patients diagnosed with dementia are marked with 1, and patients who transitioned to demented between visits are marked with 0.
-2) Visit --> Time data was recorded as patients can have several visits.
+3) Visit --> Time data was recorded as patients can have several visits.
 Easy to see how many visits a patient had.
-3) MR Delay --> Number of days between visit and MRI scan
+4) MR Delay --> Number of days between visit and MRI scan
-4) M/F --> Gender of patient.
+5) M/F --> Gender of patient.
 M means Male and F means Female
-5) Age --> Age of patient at the time of visit.
+6) Age --> Age of patient at the time of visit.
 Important for dementia diagnosis
-6) EDUC --> Patient's years of education.
+7) EDUC --> Patient's years of education.
 Good for cognitive reservation as it slows rate of cognitive decline
-7) SES --> Socioeconomic status of patient such as income, occupation, etc. Can affect patient's physical and cognitive health
+8) SES --> Socioeconomic status of patient such as income, occupation, etc. Can affect patient's physical and cognitive health
-8) MMSE --> Mini-Mental State Examination score.
+9) MMSE --> Mini-Mental State Examination score.
 Assesses cognitive function, ranging from 0 to 30.
 The lower the score means worse cognitive impairment.
-9) CDR --> Clinical Dementia Rating scale --> Quantify the severity of dementia symptoms.
+10) CDR --> Clinical Dementia Rating scale --> Quantify the severity of dementia symptoms.
 0 (no dementia) to 3 (severe dementia)
-10) eTIV --> Estimate Total Intracranial Volume.
+11) eTIV --> Estimate Total Intracranial Volume.
 Total volume of brain and skull.
 Changes in volume mark neurodegenerative diseases.
-11) nWBV --> Normalized Whole Brain Volume.
+12) nWBV --> Normalized Whole Brain Volume.
 Total brain volume normalized to the eTIV.
 Good for seeing individual differences in brain size.
-12) ASF --> Atlas Scaling Factor.
+13) ASF --> Atlas Scaling Factor.
 Measure used in neuroimaging studies to account for differences in scaling and the size of brain images.
-13) Cluster --> Cluster assignment that can help with showing patterns of brain activity, scores, etc.
+14) Cluster --> Cluster assignment that can help with showing patterns of brain activity, scores, etc.
-14) Predictions --> Predicting demented, nondemented, or converted based on modeling/classification algorithm.
+15) Predictions --> Predicting demented, nondemented, or converted based on modeling/classification algorithm.

 ### Predictions Dataset